git-town/git-town/README.md

 It goes the extra mile for you to keep everything nicely in sync at all times, is configurable, and easily hackable.

+Git Town works best if you have a **main branch** (typically "development" or "master") from which feature branches are cut, and into which they are merged, and you use a central code repository like [Github](http://github.com).

 * <a href="#git-hack">git hack</a>: creates a new feature branch
 * <a href="#git-sync">git sync</a>: syncs a feature branch with the main branch and the repo
 * <a href="#git-extract">git extract</a>: extracts commits from a feature branch into a new one